 And every day, He had to endure the ingrained pain of humanity's physical frailty.
 And, He was forced to do so in the knowledge that, this was pain which was never meant to be.
 In the world He designed and created, it was never to be known.

-Thus, in His long suffering, the baby Jesus faithfully and courageously traversed two worlds to bring a message of everlasting hope.
-And now, each Christmas, the Christ freshly calls to us again.
-In the soft and lovely undertones of divine love, He whispers: "Be reconciled to Me.
-Take my hand, and walk with Me; and, I will make you new."
+Thus, in His long suffering, the baby Jesus faithfully and courageously traversed two worlds to bring a message of hope, and newness, and everlasting life.
+And now, each year the Christ of Christmas freshly whispers to us again in the soft and lovely undertones of divine love.
+He whispers: "Entrust yourself to Me.
+Take my hand and walk humbly with me.
+And, I will give you a new heart, and a new life of peace and deep meaning, and an everlasting destiny of fulfilling life."

-And, why would we not give ourselves to this One, who has so completely given Himself to us?
-How can we possibly resist such gentle love, so gently delivered?
+So, how can we not give ourselves to this One, who has so completely given Himself to us?
+How can we possibly resist such abundant love, so gently delivered?